25 October 2017

 The Food and Beverage Director wanted "some marketing" to boost sales in one of the casino's restaurants.
 We suggested direct mail (old fashioned mail).
 We mailed out 20,000 direct mail pieces to our in-house mailing list.

 But, the count of returned mail was about 350 envelopes; a failure rate of less than 2%.
 So, when he had calmed down I asked...

 "what about the other 19,650 envelopes, what happened to them?"

 Bringing this story into the digital age; unfortunately, when it comes to online marketing - some degree of failure is inevitable.

 Once you start advertising online, along with the real customers ringing up, you will also get the "whacker enquires."

-It can't be helped (yes, it can be reduced, search terms can be refined, negative keywords used) but in the final analysis, more than seems reasonable will slip through the cracks and distract the people with the cheque book from the game plan.
+It can't be helped (yes, it can be reduced, search terms can be refined, negative keywords used) but in the final analysis, more than seems reasonable will slip through the cracks and draw comment from the people who control the cheque book.

 Whereas the customer service team are "too busy to collect call statistics" they are most diligent and vociferous reporting on the number of "whackers" who ring up.

 Expectations need to be managed.

-It's a fact of digital life, if you want to mine for gold, be prepared to sift through a lot of dirt.
+It's a fact of digital life, when mining for gold, you have to sift through the dirt.